-We have applied to have our common stock approved for quotation on the NASDAQ Global Market under the trading symbol "RGNX".
+Our common stock has been approved for quotation on the NASDAQ Global Select Market under the trading symbol "RGNX".

 We and all directors and officers and the holders of all shares of our outstanding common stock have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the restricted period):